grace-notes/website/contents/topics/life-of-christ.md

 (c) Here are some of the other New Testament uses of this verb:

-· Matthew 4:21, “…mending their nets” Also Mark 1:19.
+&bull; Matthew 4:21, “…mending their nets” Also Mark 1:19.

-· Matthew 21:16, “out of the mouths of infants and nursing babes you have straightened praise for yourself.”
+&bull; Matthew 21:16, “out of the mouths of infants and nursing babes you have straightened praise for yourself.”
 Here the speech of the infant is straightened out into something that can be understood.

-· 1 Corinthians 1:10, “Now I exhort you, brethren, by the name of our Lord Jesus Christ, that you all agree, and there be no divisions among you, but you be made straight in the same mind and in the same judgment.”
+&bull; 1 Corinthians 1:10, “Now I exhort you, brethren, by the name of our Lord Jesus Christ, that you all agree, and there be no divisions among you, but you be made straight in the same mind and in the same judgment.”

-· 2 Corinthians 13:11, “Put yourselves in order…”
+&bull; 2 Corinthians 13:11, “Put yourselves in order…”

-· Galatians 6:1, “Brethren, even if a man is caught in any trespass, you who are spiritual, restore such a one in a spirit of gentleness; each one looking to yourself, lest you too be tempted.”
+&bull; Galatians 6:1, “Brethren, even if a man is caught in any trespass, you who are spiritual, restore such a one in a spirit of gentleness; each one looking to yourself, lest you too be tempted.”

-· Hebrews 13:21, “…(Jesus our Lord) equip you in every good thing to do His will, working in us that which is pleasing in His sight.”
+&bull; Hebrews 13:21, “…(Jesus our Lord) equip you in every good thing to do His will, working in us that which is pleasing in His sight.”

-· 1 Peter 5:10, “And after you have suffered for a little while, the God of all grace, who called you to His eternal glory in Christ, will Himself perfect, confirm, strengthen and establish you.”
+&bull; 1 Peter 5:10, “And after you have suffered for a little while, the God of all grace, who called you to His eternal glory in Christ, will Himself perfect, confirm, strengthen and establish you.”

 (d) So this depicts the straightening out that must occur before there is proper emulation.

-· Everyone enters into the process of spiritual growth with a cosmic complex; that is, a complex of counterfeits and lies accumulated from the devil’s world.
+&bull; Everyone enters into the process of spiritual growth with a cosmic complex; that is, a complex of counterfeits and lies accumulated from the devil’s world.

-· Inculcation of the truth straightens this out; KATARTIZO is the ideal word to depict this process.
+&bull; Inculcation of the truth straightens this out; KATARTIZO is the ideal word to depict this process.

 (e) And the perfect nature of this participle indicates that the process